Contact an Experienced NJ Special Needs Trust (SNT) Attorney Today.

 - Funds that may remain in the Trust at the time of the disabled individual’s death must be used to reimburse the State for the public benefits provided to the person over his/her lifetime.
 This requirement to reimburse the State is commonly referred to as a “payback provision”.
 This payback requirement is what distinguishes a Special Needs Trust (First Party SNT) from a Supplemental Needs Trust (Third Party SNT).

 Please Listen to Me!
-You Need a Special Needs Trust for a Minor Child, an Adult Person, Friend, Sibling or Family Member with a Disability in New Jersey.
+You Need a Special Needs Trust for a Minor or Adult Child, an Adult Person, Adult Friend, Sibling or Family Member with a Disability in New Jersey.

 We Can Help.